Stern (magazine): Breaks with the Adenauer consensus

 Stern was open to the questioning, from a liberal and left perspective, of the post-war political and social order in West Germany identified with the long Chancellorship (1949–1963) of Konrad Adenauer.

-In the 1962 Spiegel affair, Stern denounced as violations of constitutional norms and press freedom, the effective closure by the government of the magazine's publishing rival.
-In a contest seen a key turning point in the culture of the Federal Republic away from the deference demanded by the old Obrigkeitsstaat ('authoritarian state'), Stern (together with Springer Press and Die Zeit) offered Der Spiegel presses, teletypes and office space so it could continue publishing while being investigated for national security disclosures.
+In the 1962 Spiegel affair, Stern denounced the effective closure by the government of the magazine's publishing rival as violations of constitutional norms and press freedom.
+In a contest seen as a key turning point in the culture of the Federal Republic away from the deference demanded by the old Obrigkeitsstaat ('authoritarian state'), Stern (together with Springer Press and Die Zeit) offered Der Spiegel presses, teletypes, and office space so it could continue publishing while being investigated for national security disclosures.

-Stern found nothing to extenuate in the later violence of the Red Army Faction (the "Baader Meinhof Gang"), but in the 1960s it had not been completely hostile to the student protest movement from which the "urban guerillas" first emerged.
+Stern found nothing to extenuate in the later violence of the Red Army Faction (the "Baader Meinhof Gang"), but it had not been completely hostile to the student protest movement during the 1960s, from which the "urban guerillas" first emerged.
 In June 1967, it permitted Sebastian Haffner to denounce the police response to a demonstration in West Berlin in which student protester Benno Ohnesorg was killed, as "a systematic, cold-blooded, planned pogrom".
-In contrast the Springer's Bild Zeitung responded: "Students threaten: We shoot back".
+In contrast, the Springer's Bild Zeitung responded: "Students threaten: We shoot back".

-Like the student left, Stern was willing to break the relative post-war silence on the recent National-Socialist past.
-In serialisations Haffner developed his thesis that Hitler's war was a tragedy foretold in the circumstances of German unification in the nineteenth century.
+Like the student left, Stern was willing to break the relative post-war silence on the country's National-Socialist past.
+Haffner, in serialisations, developed his thesis that Hitler's war was a tragedy foretold in the circumstances of German unification in the 19th century.
 It was a position consistent with editorial support for the Ostpolitik of the new Social-Democratic Chancellor Willi Brandt.
-As interpreted by many conservatives this amounted to an acceptance of Germany's postwar division, and territorial losses in the east, as permanent.
+As interpreted by many conservatives, this amounted to an acceptance of Germany's postwar division, and territorial losses in the east, as permanent.

 Stern (No. 50, 1970) published Sven Simon's (Axel Springer Jr.) iconic picture of Brandt kneeling before the memorial to the Warsaw Ghetto Uprising on 20 Dezember 1970 on a double spread.
-It was accompanied by an interview with Brandt's Polish host, premier Józef Cyrankiewicz, with whom he had that day signed the Treaty of Warsaw.
-At the same time, Stern sought to discredit the rival conservative weekly Quick, which in opposition to the Treaty had published material from its secret protocols.
+It was accompanied by an interview with Brandt's Polish host, premier Józef Cyrankiewicz, with whom he had signed the Treaty of Warsaw that day.
+At the same time, Stern sought to discredit the rival conservative weekly Quick, which, in opposition to the Treaty, had published material from its secret protocols.
 It accused the magazine's editor Hans van Nouhuys of having been a double agent, at one time in the employ of the East German Stasi.
 Stern successfully withstood the charge of defamation.